pierre-fromager/pcasvd/README.md

 MYEXPORT = [Acceleration,Horsepower,MPG]
 ```

-Time to check (then hunt NaN no CheeseNan) to ensure all datas to be correctly set.
+Time to check to ensure all datas to be correctly set (NaN hunt).

 ```
 tmpname = filename(1:length(filename)-3)